-In this article: About custom content by browser language | Usage examples | How to set up a browser language condition
+In this article: About custom content according to browser language | Examples | How to set up a browser language condition

-- Display testimonials or product recommendations in the visitor’s language.
+Display product recommendations in the visitor’s language.

 For browsers on mobile devices, the language preferences are likely to be determined by the operating system settings, or in some cases by the language of the system when you installed the browser.